rubyzip/rubyzip/README.md

 [![Code Climate](https://codeclimate.com/github/rubyzip/rubyzip.svg)](https://codeclimate.com/github/rubyzip/rubyzip)
 [![Coverage Status](https://img.shields.io/coveralls/rubyzip/rubyzip.svg)](https://coveralls.io/r/rubyzip/rubyzip?branch=master)

-rubyzip is a ruby library for reading and writing zip files.
+Rubyzip is a ruby library for reading and writing zip files.

 ## Important note

-Rubyzip interface changed!!!
+The Rubyzip interface has changed!!!
 No need to do `require "zip/zip"` and `Zip` prefix in class names removed.

 If you have issues with any third-party gems that require an old version of rubyzip, you can use this workaround: